aaronm-sysdig/sysdig-zone-scoper/README.md

 `--team-template-name/-e` Sets the team template name to use to use as a template for team creation (permissions etc) <br>
 `--mode/-o` Sets execution mode
-`--team-prefix/-t` Sets team name prefix (if any)
+`--team-prefix/-t` Sets team name prefix (if any) `--dryrun/-r` Runs in dry-run mode.
+Will pretend to create but will not (enabled for Monitor mode only at the moment)

 ### `TEAM_ZONE_MAPPING` example
 Once your zones are created, the next thing to do is create teams that use these zones.  the `TEAM_ZONE_MAPPING` configuration